NoroffFEU/development-platforms/svelte-case-study.md

 The key features of Svelte are:

 - No virtual DOM
-  - Omittin a virtual DOM results in faster performance compared to other popular frameworks
+  - Omitting a virtual DOM results in faster performance compared to other popular frameworks
 - Reactive Declarative Syntax
   - Svelte uses a reactive and declarative syntax for building UI components, which makes it easy to understand and use for developers of all skill levels.
 - Small bundle size